8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 The plate represents your liabilities and expenses, time or money you exchange with other people.
 Everyone gets a plate.

-The first brownie is your short-term assets and income, the lifetime you have, or money you exchange with other people, usually on liabilities.
+The first brownie is your short-term assets and income, the lifetime you have, or money you exchange with other people, usually for liabilities and expenses.
 Everyone has at least one brownie.
 For some people, the brownie might be small compared to the plate, their liabilities are greater than their short-term assets.
 For others, the brownie might be edge-to-edge and 4 times thicker than the plate.
 And all points in between.

 The second brownie is what we call growth assets.
 Not everyone orders this brownie.
 For others, this brownie dwarfs the first brownie.